 • Accessibility to artistic content

 Further information on the individual accessibility options can be found below.
 Certain events at Theater Basel not only take accessibility into account, but also place it centre stage.
-These are listed under ‹Events›.
+These are listed under 'Events'.

 Expanding accessibility is a process in which Theater Basel is constantly engaged.
-We are happy to receive your feedback: via a.frei@theater-basel.ch or +41 (0)61 295 14 79
+We welcome your feedback:

 Accessibility takes centre stage at these events.